 Sector spotlight: Information services

 Scaling information services businesses can reap handsome rewards if done correctly.
-Inflexion recently bought together a group of industry experts to discuss this, with Jim Dyer, a Data and Subscription Service Strategy expert, leading the discussion.
+Inflexion recently brought together a group of industry experts to discuss this, with Jim Dyer, a Data and Subscription Service Strategy expert, leading the discussion.

 To create a saleable business product, you need something that is unique, hard to copy, and relevant.
 Inflexion has worked with a number of businesses to build market-leading global information-as-a-service companies, and Jim Dyer, Chief Commercial Officer of travel data specialist OAG, reckons with all three you can truly scale successfully.